 Our planet is 75% covered by water.
 That is for what reason we're known as the Blue Planet.
-But 97.5% of that water is salt water.
-We just have 2.5% of freshwater to drink.
+But 97.5% of that water is saltwater.
+We have 2.5% of fresh water to drink.

 However, once a day, we use 10 billion tons of freshwater around the world.

 Many environmentalists and organizations are stating that our water supply is declining, however not very many pay attention to it.

 For what reason would it be advisable for them?